 - In Chicago, all drivers talking on mobile phones must use hands-free devices.

 Even when drivers use a hands-free cell phone while driving and both hands are on the wheel, talking on a cell phone alone distracts a driver and can lead to accidents caused by inattentive driving.
-At Ankin Law Offices, LLC our skilled Illinois auto accident attorneys have vast legal knowledge regarding auto accident lawsuits, combined with considerable experience representing clients in distracted driving lawsuits, which allows us to effectively advocate on behalf of our clients.
+At Ankin Law, LLC our skilled Illinois auto accident attorneys have vast legal knowledge regarding auto accident lawsuits, combined with considerable experience representing clients in distracted driving lawsuits, which allows us to effectively advocate on behalf of our clients.
 We are conversant in the various legal standards for negligence claims, including claims involving inattentive driving such as texting while driving.